 When the new Tiffany’s campaign was unveiled, reactions were mixed.

-Tiffany's, the iconic jewelry brand which does not (despite what some might be misled to believe) in fact serve breakfast, featured Jay Z, Beyoncé, and a rare Basquiat painting in their recent campaign.
+Tiffany’s, the iconic jewelry brand which does not (despite what some might have been misled to believe), in fact, serve breakfast, featured Jay Z, Beyoncé, and a rare Basquiat painting in their recent campaign.

 The aesthetics were undeniably luxe and historic.
 The campaign showcased the rarely-seen Basquiat painting Equals Pi (1982), which the brand acquired for the background’s proximity to its distinctive Tiffany blue.
 Also notably historic is that Beyoncé was the first Black woman to wear the 128.54 carat Tiffany Diamond.